wallarm/product-documentation/docs/latest/about-wallarm/api-sessions.md

 **As you have the API sessions discovered by Wallarm, you can**:

-* Track user activity by displaying a list of requests made in a single session, so you can identify unusual patterns of behavior or deviations from typical usage.
+* [Track user activity](#viewing-discovered-api-sessions) by displaying a list of requests made in a single session, so you can identify unusual patterns of behavior or deviations from typical usage.
-* Inspect how shadow and zombie APIs are requested in user sessions. (really so?
-TBD)
+* [Inspect shadow APIs](#inspecting-sessions-with-requests-to-shadow-apis) requested in user sessions.
-* Identify performance issues (how?
-TBD) and bottlenecks to optimize user experience.
+* [Identify performance issues](#analyzing-session-performance-issues) and bottlenecks to optimize user experience.
 * Know which API flow/business logic sequences will be affected before tuning a particular false positive, applying the virtual patch, adding rules, or enabling API Abuse controls.

 ## How API Sessions module works